 Sitting proudly within Kent’s last medieval deer park, Knole is a vast estate where visitors follow in the footsteps of tourists who have visited Knole’s showrooms for 400 years.
 The showrooms display one of the finest collections of Royal Stuart furniture and textiles and feature paintings by renowned artists.
-Spend the day and take in panoramic views from the top of the Gatehouse Tower, where you can discover the life and loves of a former resident.
+Take in panoramic views from the top of the Gatehouse Tower, where you can also discover the life and loves of a former resident.
 See the scale and magnificence of this 600-year-old estate by exploring the grand courtyards or wander through the parkland.

 Booking is essential to guarantee entry.
-The National Trust car park is reserved for members and paying visitors to the house only.
 Please see Knole’s website to book your tickets and for more information www.nationaltrust.org.uk/knole

 Set in the rural Weald of Kent surrounded by picturesque countryside and ancient parkland…